fomightez/general_scripted_plotting/README.md

       ### END OF PLOT MAKING #####

-      # save or display returned plot
+      # save or display returned plot in preferend format
-      plt.savefig("plot.svg", orientation='landscape') # FOR VECTOR GRAPHICS; useful if merging into Adobe Illustrator. plt.show() # <=== Use that when placed in a Jupyter notebook
+      plt.savefig("plot.svg", orientation='landscape') # FOR VECTOR GRAPHICS; useful if merging into Adobe Illustrator. plt.savefig("plot.png") # may be best for development phase as viewable directly in more environments plt.show() # <=== Use that when placed in a Jupyter notebook

    See [`shepherds_read_starts_at_start_of_origins_thru_to_plotting.py`](https://github.com/fomightez/mini-pipelines) for a full example of that approach.